How I stopped using Google and learned to think again (sort of)

 That was my only cheat.
 For a week no Googling the flotsam and jetsam of daily trivia.
 No Google Maps by default in the car, no crowdsourcing.
 In the process, I wondered, would my flaccid, idling brain get a little boost?

-To find out, I asked Dr. Richard Carmona, former U.S. Surgeon General and author of "Canyon Ranch 30 Days to a Better Brain."
+To find out, I asked Dr. Richard Carmona, former U.S. Surgeon General, president of the Canyon Ranch Institute, and author of "Canyon Ranch 30 Days to a Better Brain."
 The answer wasn't as cut and dried as I'd expected.

 While many of us are certainly hooked on our phones, he assured me (to a degree comparable to heroin for addicted person), the answer isn't in yet on the lazy brain question, he said.
 In fact, he added, “your brain stays more engaged because you're providing more information.”